Frequently Asked Questions

 After October 1, 2015, the deadline created by major U.S. credit card issuers American Express, MasterCard, Visa, and Discover, the liability for card-present fraud shifted to whichever party is least EMV-compliant in a fraudulent transaction.

-The liability shifted to the least EMV-compliant in a fraudulent transaction as of October 1, 2015.
+The liability shifted to the least EMV-compliant party in a fraudulent transaction as of October 1, 2015.

-It’s taking place in an attempt to increase credit card security and minimize credit card fraud in the United States, where more than 50% of world fraud occurs on under 25% of world transactions.
+The shift took place in an attempt to increase credit card security and minimize fraud in the United States, where more than 50% of world fraud occurs on less than 25% of world transactions.
 The initiative has been adopted by the four major U.S. credit card issuers: American Express, MasterCard, Visa, and Discover.

 Do I have to accept EMV chip cards at my business?